 Ph.D.
 UCLA (Slavic Languages and Literatures).

 Professor Matich has retired but remains actively involved in teaching and mentoring graduate students.
+She is currently teaching for the Slavic Department on recall for the 2017-18 academic year.

 Teaching: Nineteenth- and twentieth-century Russian literature and culture (Dostoevsky, Modernism, Soviet society and culture, contemporary Russian literature), literature and the visual arts.
 Recent graduate seminars have included: Russian Modernism; Literature and Other Arts; The City in Literature.